Bertrand256/dash-masternode-tool/doc/build-dmt-windows.md

 * The installation process will complete after a few minutes.

+### Install *cmake*

+* Download the installer from: https://cmake.org/files/v3.12/cmake-3.12.4-win64-x64.msi

+* Run the installer

+* On the *Install options* page choose *Add CMake to the system PATH for all users*

 ### Install the required Python libraries/addons

 Open the Windows command prompt (*cmd.exe*)  and run the following commands: